FunnelKit

 These templates serve different purposes.
 For example, you can build a Shopify-style checkout, embedded order forms, a one-page checkout, a multi-step checkout page, and more.

-FunnelKit Funnel Builder deeply integrates with Elementor, Bricks, Divi, Oxygen, and Gutenberg.
-If you wish to use any other page builder, you can create your checkout page using shortcodes.
+You can customize your pages with Elementor, Bricks, Divi, Oxygen, and Gutenberg.
+If you wish to use a different page builder, you can create your checkout page with shortcodes.
+(Set it up in FunnelKit settings section)

-In our case, we've picked the Shoppe template:
+In our case, we've picked the 'Shoppe' template:

 Import the Shoppe - Shopify style checkout page template in FunnelKit